Earl Holliman

 BiographyHenry Earl Holliman (September 11, 1928 – November 25, 2024) was an American actor, animal rights activist, and singer known for his many character roles in films, mostly Westerns and dramas, in the 1950s and 1960s.
 He won a Golden Globe Award for the film The Rainmaker (1956) and portrayed Sergeant Bill Crowley on the television police drama Police Woman throughout its 1974 to 1978 run.

-Holliman's other notable film roles include Broken Lance (1954), The Bridges at Toko-Ri (1954), The Big Combo (1955), I Died a Thousand Times (1955), Forbidden Planet (1956), Giant (1956), Hot Spell (1958), Anzio (1968), The Desperate Mission (1969), The Biscuit Eater (1972), Sharky's Machine (1981), and Gunsmoke: Return to Dodge (1987).
-He also had several notable television appearances in The Twilight Zone; Hotel de Paree; The Thorn Birds; Gunsmoke; Murder, She Wrote; and Caroline in the City.
+Holliman also had important roles in major films such as Broken Lance (1954), The Bridges at Toko-Ri (1954), The Big Combo (1955), I Died a Thousand Times (1955), Forbidden Planet (1956), Giant (1956), Hot Spell (1958), Anzio (1968), The Desperate Mission (1969), The Biscuit Eater (1972), Sharky's Machine (1981), and Gunsmoke: Return to Dodge (1987).
+He also had several notable television appearances in The Twilight Zone, Hotel de Paree, The Thorn Birds, Gunsmoke, Murder, She Wrote, and Caroline in the City.

-From 1958 to 1963, Holliman also performed as a singer, and had record deals with such notable recording studios as Capitol Records, Prep, and HiFi.
+From 1958 to 1963, Holliman also performed as a singer and had record deals with such notable recording studios as Capitol Records, Prep, and HiFi.
 Aside from acting, Holliman was also an activist and was an honorary chairman for Toys for Tots.
 He was also the president of Actors and Others for Animals for 25 years.

 Biography from the Wikipedia article Earl Holliman.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.